Random geometries for optimal control PDE problems based on fictitious domain FEMS and cut elements: Examples

 \begin{example} Let $\widetilde{\mathcal{D}}=[-1.5, 1.5]^2$ and the interface described by the unit circle.
 For the numerical evaluation of errors, we choose the manufactured optimal solution

 with desired and source functions given by

 respectively, such that they verify the control system with non homogeneous Dirichlet boundary conditions.

-The errors with respect to the $L^2(\mathcal{D})$ and $H^1(\mathcal{D})$ norms for the domain $\mathcal{D}$ computed by a direct sparse solver are visualized in Table \ref{table1} and Table \ref{table2}, respectively.
-Obviously, the observed rates adhere nicely with the theoretical optimal way that the finite elements method converges, as proved in Theorem \ref{errors2}.
-In particular, they confirm the second order and the first order accuracy with respect to the $L^2(\mathcal{D})$ and $H^1(\mathcal{D})$ norms, respectively.
+The errors with respect to the $L^2(\mathcal{D})$ {norm} and $H^1(\mathcal{D})$ {semi-norm} for the domain $\mathcal{D}$ computed by a direct sparse solver are visualized in Table \ref{table1} and Table \ref{table2}, respectively.
+Obviously, the observed rates adhere nicely with the theoretical optimal way that the finite elements method converges, as proved in Theorem \ref{errors2} {and error estimates \eqref{L1-norm_state_error}, \eqref{L1-norm_control_error}}.
+In particular, they confirm the second order and the first order accuracy with respect to the $L^2(\mathcal{D})$ {norm} and $H^1(\mathcal{D})$ {semi-norm}, respectively.

 The effect of preconditioning in accordance with the grid size is reported in Table \ref{table3}.
 We start from a coarse level $\ell=0$ and we use a mesh bisection algorithm to generate a sequence of meshes.
 Then, on each level of refinement we compute the spectral condition numbers of the original stiffness matrix $K$ and later after diagonal scaling ($K_J$) and preconditioned by the symmetrized variant of Gauss-Seidel ($K_{SGS}$) and the multilevel scheme ($K_{MG}$), as described in section \ref{section6}.
 All types of preconditioners are applied on CG to solve the state and adjoint equations, respectively (see Algorithms \ref{alg:seq1} and \ref{alg:seq2}), which terminates once the residual norm has reached the value $10^{-8}$.
 One V-cycle of multigrid method is applied as a preconditioner inside CG with one step of Gauss-Seidel pre-smoothing and post-smoothing on the computational domain followed by a correction smoother for the degrees of freedom on the cut elements.